 Kay Stevens is a Strategic Retention Coordinator and the Some College – No Degree Lead in the Office of the Provost, Undergraduate Education at Michigan State University.
 Prior to starting her role in Strategic Retention, Kay advised the MSU Residence Halls Association and University Apartments Council of Residents and supported advising for the hall governments, Black Caucuses, and LGBTQIA+ caucuses.
 Before her professional return to MSU, much of her career had been at Lansing Community College, developing programs and supporting students by providing academic and life coaching as well as emergency and crisis assistance.

-Kay is a first-generation, queer, neurodivergent student and holds a Bachelor's degree in English-Creative Writing and Professional Writing from Michigan State University as well as a Master’s in Higher Education Student Affairs from Eastern Michigan University.
+Kay is a first-generation, queer, neurodivergent student and holds a Bachelor's degree in English-Creative Writing and Professional Writing from Michigan State University, a Master’s in Higher Education Student Affairs from Eastern Michigan University, and a Master's in Social Work from the University of Michigan.
 She is also a Certified Youth Resilience Coach and Board-Certified Life Coach.
-Currently, she is pursuing an MSW on the Interpersonal Practice in Integrated Health, Mental Health, and Substance Abuse pathway at the University of Michigan.

 East Lansing, MI 48824